PedroHen1/ExpenseTracker/README.md

 # Just studyng

 URL :https://pedrohen1.github.io/ExpenseTracker/

-And it will be responsive soon
+And it will be responsive soon.

 Enjoy!